travis-south/docker-sonarlint/README.md

 ## Usage

+`cd` to your project and follow the instructions below.

 ### Running on standalone mode

 To run this on a *standalone* mode, run the command below.
 This will perform scan based on its default configuration.